Weight Loss Surgery

 Everything you need to know about gastric sleeve weight loss surgery, from experts in bariatric surgery.

 What is the gastric sleeve?

-The gastric sleeve (laparoscopic sleeve gastrectomy) is the world’s fastest growing weight loss procedure.
-It has grown rapidly in popularity in recent years and now accounts for more procedures in the NHS than the gastric band or gastric bypass.
+The gastric sleeve (laparoscopic sleeve gastrectomy) is the world’s fastest-growing weight loss procedure.
+It has grown rapidly in popularity in recent years and now accounts for more procedures in the NHS than gastric band or gastric bypass surgery.

 The gastric sleeve is a simple concept.
-We access the abdomen laparoscopically (keyhole surgery) and cut the stomach along its length and remove about 80%.
+We access the abdomen laparoscopically (keyhole surgery), cut the stomach along its length, and remove about 80%.
 After sleeve surgery, the food you eat will still enter and exit the stomach in the same place as it did before (unlike the gastric bypass) but you’ll have a much smaller stomach.

 The sleeve helps you lose weight in two ways.
-It reduces the capacity of your stomach and it also changes the balance of hormones and proteins in the stomach.
-The change in gut hormones, including changes to GLP1, change and suppress appetite.
-For this reason, we expect sleeve patients to lose weight quickly.
+It reduces the capacity of your stomach and it also changes some of the gut hormones, particularly ghrelin and GLP-1.
+The change in gut hormones, including changes to GLP1, changes and suppresses appetite.
+For this reason, we expect gastric sleeve patients to lose excess body weight quickly.

 It’s important to note that your weight loss isn’t directly related to the size of your remaining stomach.
 The change to gut hormones will facilitate weight loss whether you have a relatively ‘tight’ or ‘loose’ sleeve.